truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 <code>storage disk temperatures name=<i>diskname</i> options=<i>MODE</i>

 Where
 * *diskname* is the name of a disk.
-Seperate each disk name with a comma.
+Separate each disk name with a comma.
 * *MODE* is the S.M.A.R.T. powermode you want to apply.
 The default is NEVER.

 {{< expand "S.M.A.R.T.
 Powermodes">}}